aaryankotharii/Corona-Widget/README.md

  <img src ="Assets/preview.png"  />
  </p>
 The type of content that each widget shows varies based on users choice and widget size.

+# Installation 🛠
+- Clone / download this repository.
+- change the bundle identifier in project settings.
+- run the app.
+##
+## ⚠️ Xcode 12.0 or above is required to run this project.